THORWallet/TGT-TITN-merge-contracts/README.md

 1. run `BRIDGE_AMOUNT=10 TO_ADDRESS=0x5166ef11e5dF6D4Ca213778fFf4756937e469663 npx hardhat run scripts/quote.ts --network arbitrumOne`
 2. with those params call the `send()` function in the ARB.TITN contract

+### Staking Contract

+1. This is deployed via Remix due to incompatible dependencies
+2. First deploy the `ProxyAdmin` contract, then the `TitnStaking` contract and finally the `TransparentUpgradeableProxy` contract
+3. For the `TransparentUpgradeableProxy` you'll need to run `npx hardhat run scripts/stakingProxyData.ts` to get the `bytes` input field data
+4. Once deployed head over to the `titn` on BASE contract and call `setTransferAllowedContract` providing the address of the `TransparentUpgradeableProxy` contract.

 ## LayerZero Docs